 Tweeting through uncertainty: Candid’s approach to nonprofit Twitter

-Since Twitter’s new ownership took over in late October, the social media platform has experienced a significant decline in its userbase—a loss of over 1.3 million active users in one week.
+Since Twitter’s new ownership took over in late October, the social media platform has experienced a significant decline in its user base—a loss of over 1.3 million active users in one week.
 Candid’s Twitter account alone has lost over 1,000 followers in the same period, and we expect to see this negative trend continue.
 Additionally, rumors about paywalls, increases in hate speech, and chaos around the new paid verifications, have led to a lot of uncertainty, frustration, and confusion.
+But what about nonprofit Twitter?

 Unfortunately, I can’t tell you what your nonprofit should do just yet.
 Why?
 We don’t have enough information about what will ultimately happen with Twitter, which makes any planning for the future a moot point at the moment.
 Additionally, every organization has their own social media priorities, strategy, and audiences to consider.

-However, I can share what we are doing at Candid to address today’s ever-changing Twitter landscape and the decision-making process behind our current thinking—with the hope this information can help you evaluate your nonprofit’s approach to a future presence on Twitter.
+However, I can share what we are doing at Candid to address today’s ever-changing Twitter landscape and the decision-making process behind our current thinking—with the hope this information can help you evaluate your future presence on nonprofit Twitter.

 1. Stay on top of the news, but don’t get too invested.